Selangor F.C.: Singapore FA

 The rivalry with Singapore was a football rivalry that occurred between 1921 and 1994.
-It is the oldest football derby in Malaysia.
-The rivalry arises from the numerous times the two clubs have battled for the Malaysia Cup title.
-With 57 titles between them (33 for Selangor and 24 for Singapore) this fixture has become known as one of the finest Malaysia Cup match-ups in history.
-The rivalry ended in 1994 after the Football Association of Singapore decided to pull out its representative side in the Malaysian football league system due to disputes with the Football Association of Malaysia over gate receipts and concentrate its efforts on the development of local football.
-The last ever meeting between the two teams was on 10 December 1994 where Selangor and Singapore played out a 2–2 draw in a Malaysia Cup game which Singapore narrowly won 3–2 on aggregate, before going on to win the Malaysia Cup that year.
-In terms of head-to-head Singapore edge out Selangor with 22 wins to 19 wins but Selangor still lead the overall Malaysia Cup tally with 33 triumphs.
+It was the oldest football derby in Malaysia.
+The rivalry arose from the numerous times the two clubs have battled for the Malaysia Cup title.
+This fixture has become known as one of the finest Malaysia Cup match-ups in history.
+The rivalry ended in 1994 after the Football Association of Singapore decided to pull out its representative side in the Malaysian football league system.
+The last meeting between the two teams was on 10 December 1994, which Singapore narrowly won 3–2 on aggregate, before going on to win the Malaysia Cup.
+In terms of head-to-head Singapore edge out Selangor with 22 to 19.